obsquidian/everything/transcripts-canceling.md

 See, their mistake was completely breaking my spirit.
 They should have left a little piece intact.
 But it's good, it's good, because basically, my survival from here on out hinges on my ability to not care at all what people say about me online.

-So here's to not giving a f*ck! 🍻  Happy new year, everybody!
+So here's to not giving a fxck! 🍻  Happy new year, everybody!

 ### END